 A family history of bowel cancer or polyps — having a first-degree relative (father, mother, brother, sister) or second-degree (grandfather, grandmother, aunt, uncle) relative with bowel cancer or polyps — is a risk factor for bowel cancer.

-Diets high in fat are believed to be a factor in the development of bowel cancer – countries with high rates of bowel cancer have a higher consumption of fat than countries with low bowel cancer rates.
-It is thought that digestion of fat in the colon results in the formation of cancer-causing chemicals (carcinogens).
-Consuming less fat should help to reduce exposure to these fat-derived carcinogens.
+Diets high in meat and fat are believed to be a factor in the development of bowel cancer — countries with high rates of bowel cancer have a higher consumption of red meats, processed meats, and fat (especially animal or saturated fat) than countries with low bowel cancer rates.

 Signs and symptoms

-Signs and symptoms of colorectal cancer are many and varied, including:
+Signs and symptoms of colorectal cancer may include:

 The definitive test for colorectal cancer is a colonoscopy.
 A colonoscopy is performed by a colorectal surgeon or gastroenterologist using a colonoscope (a thin, flexible, tubular instrument with a video camera at one end) to view the lining of the intestines and, if necessary, to take biopsy tissue samples for laboratory testing.